Accelerated BS/MS Program

 How to Apply

 Applications to the Accelerated BS/MS will be due by December 1 of the student’s junior* year.
-EXTENDED TO MARCH 1, 2023 for entry in Fall, 2023!
+Applications submitted after Dec 1 will be considered until March 1, but will receive less priority.

 Application materials can be emailed to Tess Collins, firstname.lastname@example.org.
 Please include the following: